“Glass’s ability to illuminate and deepen the mysteries of her characters’ lives is extraordinary.”

 —Michael Cunningham, author of The Hours

-In her five novels, Julia Glass turns her supple and delicate prose to the intricacies of love and family.
+In half a dozen critically acclaimed novels, Julia Glass turns her supple and delicate prose to the intricacies of love and family.
 The Boston Globe observes that among her chosen subjects are “parents and children, the ephemerality of beauty, the inexplicability of desire, the nature of ‘lasting love,’ and the definition of family.”

 Glass’s first novel, Three Junes, was the winner of the 2002 National Book Award.
 The three-part tale takes place during the Junes of 1989, 1995, and 1999, following one Scottish family through moments of grief and joy, closeness and distance.
 “Masterfully,” Katherine Wolff writes in The New York Times Book Review, “Three Junes shows how love follows a circuitous path, how its messengers come to wear disguises.
 Julia Glass has written a generous book about family expectations–but also about happiness, luck, and, as she puts it, the ‘grandiosity of genes.’”

 I See You Everywhere, Glass’s third book, won the 2009 SUNY John Gardner Fiction Award.
 The collection of linked stories chronicles 25 years in the lives of sisters Louisa and Clem.
 Writing in the New York Times Book Review, Liesl Schillinger says, “Rich, intricate, and alive with emotion, the book reconstructs the complicated bonds between Louisa and Clem… In this novel, Glass has used the edges and color blocks of her own life to build an honest portrait of sister-love and sister-hate–interlocking, brave and forgiving–made whole through art, despite missing pieces in life.”